You are here

-- RULE: Members of our Pipeline Program who raise their LSAT score to a 153 or higher will receive guaranteed admission to Pace Law School.
+- RULE: Members of our Pipeline Program who score a 151 or higher on their next LSAT will receive guaranteed admission to Pace.

-- ANALYSIS: Our two-part program, which includes both an LSAT Focus Approach course as well as a Legal Writing class taught by a Pace Law professor, will give you the tools you need to raise your LSAT score AND prepare you for the first year of law school.
+- ANALYSIS: Our two-part program, which includes both an LSAT Focus Approach course as well as a Legal Writing class taught by a Pace instructor, will give you the tools you need to raise your LSAT score AND prepare you for the first year of law school.

-- The Office of Admissions will review your documents and confirm enrollment with LSAT Focus Approach.
-If approved for the Pipeline Program, we will send an agreement form and request payment.
+- The Office of Admissions will review your application.
+If approved for the Pipeline Program, we will send an Enrollment Agreement and further instructions.